Professionals and parents can contact Family Housing Advisors to discuss what support and advice can be offered remotely.

-Illegally overcrowded – if there if there are not enough rooms or space for the number of people who live there.
-(This is based on an assessment measuring rooms and calculating the amount of people vs ages vs rooms available.)
+Illegally overcrowded – not enough rooms or space for the number of people who live there.
+(Calculating the amount of people vs ages vs rooms available)

 LEAP’s Overcrowded Housing Support Service finds approaches to mitigate the effects of overcrowding with families in our four wards.